 10:30 a.m., Wednesday, July 14, 2021 or upon adjournment of the Executive Committee,

 Building 310, Suite 155

 People wishing to provide comments on an agenda item during the meeting may do so by contacting Mason Canales by email no later than 5 p.m., Tuesday, May 11, 2021.
 Please include the commentator’s first and last name, organization, county representing and for which agenda item they will discuss.
 Comments will have a 3-minute time limit.

 In compliance with the Americans with Disabilities Act, CAPCOG will provide for reasonable accommodations at its public meetings upon request.
 Requests from persons needing special accommodations should be received by CAPCOG staff 48 hours in advance of the meeting.
 Please call 512-916-6018 or email for assistance.

 The SAC assists in planning and reviewing policies and infrastructure for operating emergency communications throughout the 10-county region.

 Membership on the 15-member committee board is largely determined by population and established by CAECD board appointment.
 The majority of it members provide a level of emergency telecommunications professional or technical expertise.

 The staff liaison for the SAC is Richard Morales, CAPCOG emergency communications director.

 The CAECD Strategic Advisory Committee normally meets on the fourth Wednesday during the first month of each quarter.
 Additional meetings may be scheduled as needed.
 Check the events section below for upcoming meeting details, such as time, date and location.

-Contact Kate Barrett for agendas and minutes for the SAC.
+Contact for Jenna Barrington agendas and minutes for the SAC.